 Nightguards in DuPont Protect Teeth from Harm

-If you catch yourself grinding your teeth every now and again, then chances are you’re not doing any serious damage to your smile.
+If you catch yourself grinding your teeth every now and again, then chances are you are not doing any serious damage to your smile.
 A stressful situation such as driving in heavy traffic or taking an important test can cause even the calmest of people to grind or clench their teeth.
 However, when teeth grinding or bruxism is a habit, then you need to see your dentist.
-With nightguards in DuPont, the dentists at Dupont Family Dentistry can protect your teeth from the harmful effects of teeth grinding.
+With nightguards in DuPont, the dentists at DuPont Family Dentistry can protect your teeth from the harmful effects of teeth grinding.

 Why Choose DuPont Family Dentistry for Nightguards for Bruxism?

 - Understanding, Kind Dental Team

 Stress and anxiety are among the leading causes of teeth grinding.
 This action is actually wired into our brains as part of the “fight-or-flight” response that was handed down to us from early man.
 You may notice that when you are in a stressful situation, you just naturally clench your jaw and bite down hard on your teeth.
 Most people feel the pressure on their molars, but some clench their front teeth.
 When the anxiety-inducing situation passes, your jaw relaxes, and your bite loosens.

 Another reason for teeth grinding is an abnormal bite that results from crooked or missing teeth.
 In this case, you may grind your teeth in an attempt to have your teeth meet normally.
 Research has also demonstrated a connection between sleep apnea and teeth grinding as well.

 When bruxism is habitual, it usually occurs at night.
 Because you are asleep while grinding your teeth, you may not even be aware of the action.
 However, the person sleeping one pillow over or others in nearby bedrooms may recognize the disturbing sound immediately.